 |Home||News||What's New||Where are we?||History||Maps & Views||Education||Religion||Natural features||Facilities||Raheny Gazetteer||Links|

-The bulk of Raheny lies somewhat above sea-level - the original village was on a crest of land - sloping down to the sea towards Bull Island and where it meets the equally ancient district of Kilbarrack.
+The bulk of Raheny lies somewhat above sea-level - the original village was on a crest of land, and there are small bluffs coastwards of Maywood and "old Bettyglen" - and the lands slope down to the sea from the village centre towards Bull Island, and also, after a long run of Howth Road on the level, at Blackbanks, where it meets the equally ancient district of Kilbarrack.
 There are a variety of soil types, with sand at the coast and heavy clay underlying much of the area.
 At one time, there were limestone quarries in Raheny.
 The area has a number of rivers and streams.
 In the centre of the village is the Santry River, which washed the sides of the old fort from which the district takes its name.
 It runs in the open through most of Raheny and enters the sea (the "lagoon" between Bull Island and the coast, also known as Crab Water and Raheny Lake) beside the causeway to Bull Island.
 The other waterways include the Naniken, now mostly culverted, which travels through St. Anne's Park and enters the sea from there, and the Blackwater and Fox Streams (see features).

 By road, Raheny is accessible from the Howth Road and from the James Larkin Road (the "coast road") from the north side of Dublin city centre (for those approaching from the south east, the East Link toll bridge can help bypass the city centre proper and brings the motorist onto the coast road).
 The area can also be reached via the city's near-complete ring road, the M50, which terminates a couple of miles away (exit at the N32, or Coolock Junction or at Collins Avenue), enabling those coming from the south, west and north to avoid the city proper.

 Raheny is only a moderate drive from the airport and is within around five miles of Dublin Ferryport.
-Dún Laoghaire Ferryport is farther but cars from there can make their way along the southside coast road, crossing by East Link toll bridge or through the city centre.
+The former Dún Laoghaire Ferryport is farther but cars from there could make their way along the southside coast road, crossing by East Link toll bridge or through the city centre.

 Return to main page.